Home FAQ → The Buddhist View on the “Self”

 In Hinduism, the individual is the integration of Body & Soul.

-While the “Mind” is a dynamic mental energy that can be enriched, expanded and fashioned, the “Soul” is fixed since birth (and cannot be changed).
+While the “Mind” is a dynamic mental energy that can be enriched, expanded and fashioned, the “Soul” is a concept of an energy that is fixed since birth (and cannot be changed).
 This led the Buddha to consider the concept of Soul as a mental prison for those who are suffering.
-The concept of soul is fixed and personal; it does not include sharing of life or dependency (connectedness with others) - and leads to the illusion of a fixed property of person.
+The concept of soul is fixed and personal; it does not include sharing of life or dependency (connectedness with others) - and leads to the illusion of a lasting and fixed property of person.

 Buddhism views the Self as a dynamic energy of motivations and awareness.
 Awareness of one’s life and motivations - defines one’s actions (and hence one’s responsibility for the consequences of actions).
-Actions fashion the self, creating a stream of tendencies (karma).
+Actions fashion the self, creating streams of tendencies (karma).

 The dynamism of True-Self